jppay/utilities/README.md

 # utilities

-Some programs with utility classes and methods
+Project:
+jppay/utilities

+Author:
+Jimmy Paul (jppay)

+Description:
+This repository contains simple programs with utility classes and methods.
+It has three Java classes and methods in each of these classes.
+Each of these classes helps in solving small problems which I have used in production systems.
+These classes can be easily integrated into your code, as these are standalone classes.
+Detailed description of these classes follows.

-<br>The following Java classes and its methods hels in parsing Strings and XML files.
+<br>There are two Java classes with methods in it which hels in parsing Strings and XML files.
 It is designed to parse special characters (such as <, >) which are also part of the incoming data in XML. <br>
-<br><b>XMLParseHelp.java</b> -
+<br>XMLParseHelp.java -
 <br>Contains two methods:
 <br><i>escapeAmpersands(String unescapedMessageText) </i>
 <br><i>parseLessThan(String text, String oldSubString, String newSubString)</i>